ivlcic/neuroticla/result/corpus/README.md

 }
 ```

-For convenience, an index file (EMMA_1mio-v1.0-index.cvs) was constructed from the corpus article files for quicker and easier:
+For convenience, an index file (`EMMA_1mio-v1.0-index.cvs`) was constructed from the corpus article files for quicker and easier:
 - Navigation
 - Sub-corpus selection
 - Statistic analysis

-Lastly, the tag_industries_map.csv is a file which contains a mapping from clients (actually clients' topic groups) to a selected industry/domain.
+Lastly, the `tag_industries_map.csv` is a file which contains a mapping from clients (actually clients' topic groups) to a selected industry/domain.

+## Statistics

+Corpus statistics can be observed and extended by using the Jupyter Notebook `ìndex-stats.ipynb`.